thedigitalgarage/laravel-ex/readme.md

 ### 'Development' Mode ###
 By default, this Quickstart is configured in 'development' mode to make debugging your application easier.

-When you develop your Laravel application in OpenShift, you can also enable the 'production' environment by setting environment variables, using the `oc` client, like:
+When you develop your Laravel application in Digital Garage, you can also enable the 'production' environment by setting environment variables, using the `oc` client, like:

 ```
 $ oc get services